kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 However, as of 1.23, the enum marker is the only marker to be added to a type declaration, and would be the first marker to be affected.
 Until there is a fix to `gengo`, the enum generator has the following limitations:
 - the enum marker must not be added to aliases
 - an aliased enum type or value SHOULD NOT have comments.
 Otherwise, the comments will be squashed with these of the original with undefined ordering.

+If the fix to `gengo` does not arrive in this release cycle, detection and enforcement the rules above will be added to the `verify-*.sh` scripts.

 ### Risks and Mitigations